-The number of licenses issued, applications denied and applications canceled within the quarter is taken from reports generated at the end of the reporting period from the Lottery Operator Gaming System.
+The number of licenses issued, applications denied, and applications canceled within the quarter is taken from reports generated at the end of the reporting period from the Lottery Operator Gaming System.
 The cost to process completed license applications is compiled from salary information for Retailer Services staff responsible for processing license applications and the cost incurred for conducting criminal history investigations and credit history reviews.

 Method of Calculation:

-The average cost is determined by dividing the total cost to process and complete license applications by the total number of licenses issued, applications denied and applications canceled within the quarter as maintained in the Lottery Operator Gaming System.
+The average cost is determined by dividing the total cost to process and complete license applications by the total number of licenses issued, applications denied, and applications canceled within the quarter as maintained in the Lottery Operator Gaming System.
 Total cost to process and complete a license application is a percentage of salary expense during the quarter for select personnel assigned to process and complete license applications within Retailer Services combined with the costs charged to the Lottery for criminal history investigations and credit history reviews on the new license applicants.
 This cost information is collected by the Lottery's Office of the Controller and excludes salary benefit costs and any other direct or indirect costs.

 Data Limitations:

 The reports used to calculate this data have well defined parameters.
-The number of new licenses applications completed during a given reporting period will be impacted by the number of license applications submitted during the period.
+The number of new license applications completed during a given reporting period will be impacted by the number of license applications submitted during the period.
 Business activity that involves the restructuring of a company's organization can result in a large number of new license applications being completed in a given quarter.
 When this occurs, the average cost per license application completed can be lower than projected because application processing costs are generally lower in these situations due to criminal and credit history background checks being unnecessary.
 In most cases, these checks are already complete on the people that own the restructured company.

 Calculation Type:

 Non-cumulative

-New Measure: No
+New Measure:

+No

+Target Attainment:

+Goal A: Lottery

-Strategy A.1.2.
+Strategy 1.1.2.
 Lottery Field Operations

-Output Measure A.1.2.a: Number of Prize Checks Processed from Claim Centers (Thousands)
+Output Measure 1.1.2.1: Number of Prize Payments Processed from Claim Centers (Thousands)

 Short Definition:

-This measure reports the total number of prize checks processed by the Commission claim centers located throughout the state.
+This measure reports the total number of prize payments processed by the Commission claim centers located throughout the state.
+This measure does not report vouchers for promotional second chance drawing prizes.
 Due to tax reporting requirements, prizes in excess of \$599.00 must be claimed at a claim center either in person or via mail.
 Prizes of lesser amounts may be claimed at licensed Texas Lottery retailers but may also be claimed in claim centers.

 Purpose/Importance:

-This measure is intended to reflect an important aspect of the volume of work performed by claim centers as related to the processing of prize checks.
+This measure is intended to reflect an important aspect of the volume of work performed by claim centers as related to the processing of prize payments.
 Source/Collection of Data:

-Checks are processed after a player submits a winning ticket and completes a Texas Lottery Winner Claim Form.
-A validation is performed on the ticket and the claimant's personal information indicated on the claim form is entered into the Enterprise Series (ES) validation system.
-The successful validation and entry of the personal information results in the creation of a uniquely numbered prize check.
-Unique check number ranges are assigned to each claim center and change with each claim in a numerically ascending order in each office according to the assigned range.
-The ticket, claimant, and check information are all posted to databases within the ES.
-Weekly summary reports are generated from this information sorted by each of the claim centers.
+Prize payments are processed after a claimant submits a winning ticket and their personal information.
+A validation is performed on the ticket and the claimant's personal information is entered into the Lottery Operator Gaming System (LOGS).
+The successful validation and entry of the personal information results in the creation of a uniquely numbered prize payment.
+Claim Center staff obtain the number of prize payments processed from a report generated from the LOGS.
 Method of Calculation: